All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need thyroid screening before starting tirzepatide?

 Your provider should ask about your personal and family history of thyroid cancer, particularly medullary thyroid carcinoma and MEN2 syndrome.
-Routine calcitonin testing or thyroid ultrasound is not required for most patients, but your provider may order these if your history suggests elevated risk.
+Routine calcitonin testing or thyroid ultrasound isn't required for most patients, but your provider may order these if your history suggests improved risk.

 Is the thyroid cancer warning the same for semaglutide and tirzepatide?